641n/641n/index.md

-## Welcome to GitHub Pages
+## Welcome to Sir Gain's Page created in GitHub Pages

+This is an example of a static webpage made in GitHub Pages.

 You can use the [editor on GitHub](https://github.com/641n/641n/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Jekyll

+Jekyll is a static site generator.
+It takes text written in your favorite markup language and uses layouts to create a static website.
+You can tweak the site's look and feel, URLs, the data displayed on the page, and more.

 ### Markdown

 **Markdown** is a lightweight and easy-to-use syntax for styling your writing.
-Unlike HTML which is stands for Hyper Text **Markup** Language, it is simpler and easy to use and understand.
+Unlike HTML (Hyper Text **Markup** Language), it is simpler and easy to use and understand.
+Markdown files has a file extension of .md.
 It includes conventions for

 ```markdown
 Syntax highlighted code block